eldarion-gondor/k8s-http-router/README.md

                   targetPort: 8000

 k8s-http-router will watch for service changes and keep its internal data structures up-to-date with changes in the Kubernetes service objects.

+# Credit

+Thanks to Google for the amazing [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) project.

+Thanks to the [flynn](https://github.com/flynn/flynn) project for a great router design this is inspired by, but stripped down and modified for Kubernetes.